Iolo Morganwg: Philosophy

 Iolo's philosophy represented a fusion of Christian and Arthurian influences, a romanticism comparable to that of William Blake and the Scottish poet and forger James MacPherson, the revived antiquarian enthusiasm for all things "Celtic", and such elements of bardic heritage as had genuinely survived among Welsh-language poets.
 Part of his aim was to assert the Welshness of South Wales, particularly his home region of Glamorgan, against the prevalent idea that North Wales represented the purest survival of Welsh traditions.
 The metaphysics elucidated in his forgeries and other works proposed a theory of concentric "rings of existence", proceeding outward from Annwn (the Otherworld) through Abred and Ceugant to Gwynfyd (purity or Heaven).

 Outside his shop in Cowbridge was a sign saying his sugar was from plantations that employed no slaves.
 However, he contested a will in order to receive a legacy from one of his three brothers, all of whose plantations in Jamaica used slave labour.

-By 1799 he had become a Unitarian and a leading spirit when a Unitarian Association was formed in South Wales in 1802.
+By 1799 he had become a Unitarian, and was a leading spirit when a Unitarian Association was formed in South Wales in 1802.
 It was he who drew up its Rheolau a Threfniadau (Rules and Procedures), published in 1803.